NC Pathways To Grade-Level Reading

 Our VisionAll North Carolina children, regardless of race, ethnicity or socioeconomic status, are reading on grade-level by the end of third grade, and all children with disabilities achieve expressive and receptive communication skills commensurate with their developmental ages, so that they have the greatest opportunity for life success.

-It does this by providing a snapshot of what’s happening in North Carolina in over 40 prioritized Actions areas that relate to early childhood.
-The Actions were identified by hundreds of cross sector stakeholders involved in the NC Pathways to Grade-Level Reading (Pathways) initiative, using a racial equity lens.
+It does this by highlighting what’s happening in North Carolina in more than 40 policy and strategy areas that impact grade-level reading and child well-being.
+These actions were prioritized by hundreds of stakeholders involved in the NC Pathways to Grade-Level Reading Initiative (Pathways) with a focus on racial equity.

 Pathways Action Map